CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/input-data-install_pcluster.md

-## Install Input Data on Parallel Cluster
+## Install Input Data on ParallelCluster

 ### Install AWS CLI to obtain data from AWS S3 Bucket